 - Allies whose current proportion of GDP spent on defence is below this level will: halt any decline; aim to increase defence expenditure in real terms as GDP grows; and aim to move towards the 2% guideline within a decade with a view to meeting their NATO Capability Targets and filling NATO’s capability shortfalls.

-While the 2% of GDP guideline alone is no guarantee that money will be spent in the most effective and efficient way to acquire and deploy modern capabilities, it remains, nonetheless, an important indicator of the political resolve of individual Allies to devote to defence a relatively small, but still significant, level of resources at a time of considerable international uncertainty and economic adversity.
-In 2014, three Allies spent 2 per cent of GDP or more on defence; this went up to seven in 2018 and a majority of Allies have national plans in place to meet this target by 2024.
+While the 2% of GDP guideline alone is no guarantee that money will be spent in the most effective and efficient way to acquire and deploy modern capabilities, it remains, nonetheless, an important indicator of the political resolve of individual Allies to devote to defence a relatively small but still significant level of resources.
+In 2014, three Allies spent 2% of GDP or more on defence; this went up to 11 Allies in 2020 and a majority of Allies have national plans in place to meet this target by 2024.

 The major equipment spending guideline

-In September 2014, at the Wales Summit, NATO leaders agreed that within a decade Allies who are spending less than 20 per cent of their annual defence spending on major equipment will aim, to increase their annual investments to 20 per cent or more of total defence expenditures.
-According to 2018 national plans, 24 Allies will meet the objective.
+At the Wales Summit in 2014, NATO Leaders agreed that, within a decade, Allies who are spending less than 20% of their annual defence spending on major equipment will aim to increase their annual investments to 20% or more of total defence expenditures.
+In 2021, 24 of the 30 Allies will meet this guideline.

-All Allies will ensure that their land, air and maritime forces meet NATO-agreed guidelines for deployability and sustainability and other agreed output metrics; and they will ensure that their armed forces can operate together effectively, including through the implementation of agreed NATO standards and doctrines.
+All Allies will also ensure that their forces meet NATO-agreed guidelines for deployability and sustainability and other agreed output metrics; and they will see to it that their armed forces can operate together effectively, including through the implementation of agreed NATO standards and doctrines.

 Several factors influence the choice of funding source to address a given priority.
 These include the required level of integration or interoperability, affordability at the national level, the complexity of the system involved, and the potential for economies of scale.
 Often, a combination of funding sources is used.

 The principle of common funding